🎁 10 free on your first order from €40 with code NEW 🎁

 Tasting and Accompaniment

 Tarama is ideally enjoyed as an aperitif, spread on toasted bread or accompanied by crunchy raw vegetables.
-It is often served with pita bread, slices of cucumber, carrots or celery sticks, which complement its creamy texture.
-For an authentic experience, you can also accompany it with Greek olives and feta cheese.
-As a starter, tarama goes perfectly with a glass of dry white wine or ouzo, a traditional anise drink.
-This combination highlights the subtle flavors of tarama, creating a perfect harmony for the palate.
+Most often, it’s served with pita bread, cucumber slices, carrots or celery sticks, which complement its creamy texture.
+To take it a step further, you can also accompany it with Greek olives and feta cheese, for an authentic experience.
+As a starter, tarama pairs perfectly with a glass of dry white wine or ouzo, a traditional aniseed-flavored drink.
+Together, this combination enhances the subtle flavors of tarama, creating a perfect harmony for the palate.

 Regional Variants